-Click the New button in the window above.
-A new window is displayed.
-Use this to create an access profile and specify what criteria are used to examine frames.
-Once the profile has been created you can set up the rule applied to the profile as described later in this section.
+Use the Access Profile Mask Setting - Add windows to create access profiles and specify what criteria are used to examine frames.
+Once a profile has been created, you can set up the rule applied to the profile as described later in this section.

-Figure 6-58.
+Figure 6- 59.
 Access Profile Mask Setting - Add (Ethernet) window